Librum-Reader/Librum/README.md

 Donations make it possible for us to cover our server costs and allow us to make investments into new areas of development.
 <br>
-If you would like to support us, check out: https://librumreader.com/contribute/donate or become a github sponsor!
+If you would like to support us, check out: https://librumreader.com/contribute/donate or become a GitHub sponsor!
 <br>
 <br>
 As a team of opensource developers we rely on donations to continue working on projects like Librum.
 Your help is greatly appreciated.